JoseBambora/PersonalProjects/BotDiscord/README.md

 - Unfortunately, this is not the real version that the bot is using since running the bot 24/7 would incur costs.
 However, the *no server* version is based on this version.
 - All the code is documented.
 - All features were developed by myself.
-- All the messages/responses are written in portuguese, since SC Braga is a portuguese team.
+- All the messages/responses are written in portuguese, since SC Braga is a portuguese team and so the server.